 "THERE IS NO PRESENT OR FUTURE WITHOUT A PAST.
-MONCLER IS A UNIQUE BRAND, AND ITS PRODUCTS ARE SYNONYMOUS WITH CREATIVITY, QUALITY EXCELLENCE, AND CONSTANT EVOLUTION WITHOUT EVER LOSING SIGHT OF THE BRAND'S TRUE ESSENCE"
+MONCLER IS A UNIQUE BRAND, AND ITS PRODUCTS ARE SYNONYMOUS WITH CREATIVITY, QUALITY EXCELLENCE AND CONSTANT EVOLUTION WITHOUT EVER LOSING SIGHT OF THE BRAND'S TRUE ESSENCE"

 Moncler has a unique heritage and positioning.
-With over 65 years of history, the Brand conveys its DNA through innovative and versatile products that are inspired by values stemming from the love for sports and nature, deliver renowned elegance and quality excellence, and a lasting creative spirit.
+With over 65 years of history, the Brand conveys its DNA through innovative and versatile products, inspired by values stemming from the love for sports and nature, with renowned elegance, quality excellence and continuous creative research.
 Moncler adopts an integrated business model that focuses on quality control, and directly manages and coordinates the higher value-added activities within its value chain.